 - Explore the Canadian Museum for Human Rights

-- Visit the Assiniboine Park and the Zoo
+- Visit the Assiniboine Park Zoo

 - Explore the Leaf